 As with anything we introduce in our lives, we must learn to foster healthy relationships with it.

 Once we accept that we are all patients, our collective voice grows.
-Our group of Patient Advisors at e-Health 2021 recognize that we are advocates and experts in our own ways, too.
-E-Health in Canada is our bridge for the future and this is a conference that aims to truly showcase both sides of it.
+Our group of patient advisors at e-Health 2021 recognizes that we are advocates and experts in our own way. e-Health in Canada is our bridge for the future, and this is a conference that aims to truly showcase both sides of it.